Audreykacur/CPPProgramming/Jan13Notes.md

 4. Input Devices
 5. Output

-Centeral Processing Unit (CPU)
+Central Processing Unit (CPU)
-Compromisedd of:
+Compromised of:
-	Control Unit - retrives and decodes program instructions
+	Control Unit - retrieves and decodes program instructions
-				 - Coordinates activities of all other parts of computer Arithmetic & Logic Unit - Hardware optimized for high speed numeric calculation, Hardware designed for true false, yes/no decisions
+				 - Coordinates activities of all other parts of the computer Arithmetic & Logic Unit - Hardware optimized for high-speed numeric calculation, Hardware designed for true-false, yes/no decisions

 Programs and Programming languages
-- a program is a set of instrucation that the computer follows to perform a task
+- A program is a set of instructions that the computer follows to perform a task
-- we start with an algorithm, which is a set of well-defined steps
+- We start with an algorithm, which is a set of well-defined steps

 Machine Language
-- instructions are binary numbers such as 1001
+- Instructions are binary numbers such as 1001
-- rather than writing programs in machine language, programmers use programming languages
+- Rather than writing programs in machine language, programmers use programming languages

 Programs and programming languages
-- types of languages
+- Types of languages
-	- low level : used for communication with computer hardware directly.
-Often writeen in binary machine code (0's and 1's) directly
+	- low level: used for communication with computer hardware directly.
+Often written in binary machine code (0's and 1's) directly
-	- high level : closer to human language
+	- high level: closer to human language

-From a High Level Program to an Executable File
+From a High-Level Program to an Executable File
-1. Create file containing the program with a text editior
+1. Create a file containing the program with a text editor
 2. Run preprocessor to convert source file directives to source code program statements
-3. run compiler to convert source program into machine instructions
+3. Run compiler to convert source program into machine instructions
-4. run linker to connect hardware-specific code to machine instructions, producing an executable file
+4. Run linker to connect hardware-specific code to machine instructions, producing an executable file
 	- steps b - d are ofter performed by a single command or button click
-	- Errors detected at any step will prevent execution of following steps Source code -> Preprocessor -> Modified Source Code -> Compiler -> Object code -> Linker -> Executable code
+	- Errors detected at any step will prevent the execution of the following steps Source code -> Preprocessor -> Modified Source Code -> Compiler -> Object code -> Linker -> Executable code

-source code - is entered with a text editot by the programmer
+source code - is entered with a text editor by the programmer

-Integrated Development Enviorments (IDEs)
+Integrated Development Environments (IDEs)
-- an integrated development enviorment, or IDE, combine all the tools needed to write, compile, and debug a program into a single softwaree application
+- an integrated development environment, or IDE, combine all the tools needed to write, compile, and debug a program into a single software application
-- examples: Microsoft, Visual Studio, code blocks, turbo c++ explorer, codeWarrior
+- examples: Microsoft, Visual Studio, code blocks, turbo c++ explorer, CodeWarrior

 What is a program made of
 - common elements in a programming language